Medically reviewed by Drugs.com. Last updated on April 30, 2020.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F).

 Amiodarone: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
-After a period of 3 to 5 times the half-life of amiodarone, increase the talazoparib dose to the dose used before initiation of amiodarone.
+When amiodarone is discontinued, increase the talazoparib dose to the dose used before initiation of amiodarone after 3 to 5 times the half-life of amiodarone.
 Consider therapy modification

 BCG (Intravesical): Myelosuppressive Agents may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination